Varicose Vein Treatment in Columbus, Ohio.

 Typical treatment time is between one and two hours.
 There is mild discomfort, mostly related to the administration of the local anesthetic.
 Compression stockings must be worn for two weeks.
 Patients generally return to work the next day, staying active by refraining from cardiovascular activity for two weeks after the procedure.

 The VenaSeal™ closure system requires no anesthetic, is virtually pain-free, and you don’t have to wear compression stockings afterwards.
 Safe and effective, this procedure uses a medical adhesive to close the vein.
 Symptoms should improve immediately after the vein is closed, and a reduced recovery time means you can return to normal activities right away.
 This in-office procedure is perfect for people who want to get in, get out, and get on with their life without any downtime.
-Please note, this treatment is currently not covered by insurance.
+Please note, this treatment is currently not covered by insurance other than Medicare.